rodekruis/relief-app/PWA/README.md

 * All new files need to be added to `CachePathFileService`
 * All new `FetchEventHandler` classes need to be added to `FetchEventHandlers`

+#### Versioning
+The apps version is stored in package.json and index.html current way to update this is by simply find replacing the previous version with the new one, making sure only the two files above are effected.

 ### Architercture / dataflow

 1. HTTP requests are handled by serviceworker